yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 curl -v http://<IP of node A>/office-convert/internal/status/
 ```

-It should say "400 Bad Request" when you have nginx config updated.
+It should say "400 Bad Request" when you have Nginx config updated.

 ## Start the background node